gastric bypass surgery

 What are some of the disadvantages of gastric bypass surgery?

 Like any surgery, there are also a few drawbacks to consider.
 Gastric bypass involves a more complicated procedure than other bariatric surgeries, like gastric sleeve.
 Because of this, there is a chance that the staple line will leak after surgery, an increased chance of developing ulcers, and a chance of developing an internal hernia, which occurs if the intestine twists on itself.
+Additionally, there is a risk of developing blood clots as a potential complication of gastric bypass surgery.
 Nutritional supplements are also required for life to ensure you stay healthy and maximize the effects of the surgery.

 Is gastric bypass surgery right for you?

 Gastric bypass is a great treatment option for anyone dealing with weight-related health problems and looking to lose weight and keep it off long-term.
-As one of the most commonly performed bariatric surgeries in the United States, gastric bypass has a track record of effectiveness and allows patients to rapidly lose weight and regain control of their lives.
+As one of the most commonly performed bariatric surgeries in the United States, gastric bypass has a track record of effectiveness.
+It allows patients to lose weight and regain control of their lives rapidly.
+Metabolic and bariatric surgery are alternative options for weight loss in cases of moderate to high-risk obesity, especially when diet and exercise have not been effective.
 With our competitive pricing options and the help of our experienced surgeon and staff, you’ll be able to lose weight and start feeling great.

 CONTACT US TO LEARN MORE ABOUT GASTRIC BYPASS SURGERY

-Birmingham Minimally Invasive Surgery is a caring group of professionals who specialize in all types of bariatric surgery.
-Our surgeon Dr. Jay Long has highly specialized training in bariatric surgery, having completed a fellowship in minimally invasive and bariatric surgery at The Methodist Hospital in Houston, Texas, where he focused on taking care of patients that are morbidly obese.
+Birmingham Minimally Invasive Surgery is a caring group of professionals specialising in all types of bariatric surgery.
+Our surgeon, Dr. Jay Long, has highly specialized training in bariatric surgery, having completed a fellowship in minimally invasive and bariatric surgery at The Methodist Hospital in Houston, Texas, where he focused on taking care of patients who are morbidly obese.
 And we are so proud of our pricing that we publish the costs right on the front page of our website!
 Insurance won’t pay?
-We have a variety of financing options we can offer you so that you are able to get the healthy body you’ve wanted for years.
-Visit us today at www.bmisurgery.com or give us a call to set up a consultation at 205-833-6907.
+We offer various financing options to get the healthy body you’ve wanted for years.
+Visit us today at www.bmisurgery.com or call us to set up a consultation at 205-833-6907.*